tomhodgins/css-package-manager/README.md

 > ```
 > And once you ran that through a tool, it fetches both Steve's `game-board` package, which itself also requires Cas's triangular tile layout.
 >
-> To take things one step further, Even if Steve's `game-board` layout supports triangular, hexagonal, and pentagonal tiled layouts, since _only_ the triangular mode was used it only bundles that code, leaving the code for supporting hexagonal layouts or pentagonal layouts out of your final build.
+> To take things one step further, even if Steve's `game-board` layout supports triangular, hexagonal, and pentagonal tiled layouts, since _only_ the triangular mode was used it only bundles that code, leaving the code for supporting hexagonal layouts or pentagonal layouts out of your final build.

 ## What would it look like?